Mergeable Dictionaries: Biased Skip Lists with Extended Operations

-\paragraph{Correctness} Joining \bsl A and \bsl B only affects the right profile of $\ell$ and the left profile of $r$.
-Therefore, Step 1 connects the two biased skip lists \bsl A and \bsl B and forms \bsl C correctly.
+\paragraph{Correctness} Joining \bsl A and \bsl B only affects the right cover of \bsl A and the left cover of \bsl B. Therefore, Step 1 connects the two biased skip lists \bsl A and \bsl B and forms \bsl S correctly.
 Joining two biased skip lists cannot create any \invtwo{} violations assuming there were no such violations before the operation; and fixing \invone{} violations cannot create \invtwo{} violations since $\lfloor b'/2\rfloor \geq\lfloor b'/3\rfloor \geq a$.
 Therefore, \invtwo{} is preserved.
 Note that after Step 1, any level in the range $[\max(\nodeheight{\ell}, \nodeheight{r}),\max(\intheight{A},\intheight{B})]$ could have at most $2b+1$ ($b$ from \bsl A, $b$ from \bsl B, and $1$ due to a promotion from the level below) consecutive nodes of the same height; which is fixed in Step 2.
 By induction, iterating Step 2 fixes all \invone{} violations.

 \paragraph{Finger Reweight} Given a pointer to a node $\node f \in \bsl S$, changes its weight to $w$ while preserving invariants \invzero{}, \invone{}, and \invtwo{} of the biased skip list containing $\node f$.